 - Countries with higher rates of milk consumption also have higher rates of osteoporosis

-Much of the push toward milk drinking in this country has stemmed from a very powerful dairy lobby and a gross lack of understanding of nutrition on the part of the medical community.
-The long standing belief is that we require milk for health.
-The only milk humans actually need for health is breast milk.
+In fact, only milk humans actually require for health is breast milk when we're infants.
 Once weaned, animal milk is not a biological nutritional necessity.
 The low-fat milk push stems from misconceptions about the risks of fat in the diet, namely that fat makes you fat and that all fat is bad and causes heart disease.

 Good quality fats are, in fact, incredibly important to our cellular health, protecting against heart disease and boosting our metabolism.
 They give us long lasting, sustainable energy, reduce insulin spikes, keep us feeling full for longer, and enhance carbohydrate metabolism, actually enhancing weight loss!
 One study by Dr. Ludwig demonstrates that people eating less dietary fat burn fewer calories than those with a higher fat diet of identical calories!
 Overall, the low fat-diet trend has been accompanied by an increase in dietary sugar and carbohydrate consumption.